ePages-de/epages-devportal/_posts/2017/2017-03-29-epages-hackathon-2017.md

 ## Getting prepared

 Just as last year, our Scrum Masters did an outstanding job organizing our two-day hackathon and ensuring a smooth flow of the whole event.
-They organized travel tickets and hotels rooms for the colleagues from Barcelona, New York, and Jena, checked with our CTO upon final topics and the time schedule, prepared meeting rooms for the teams, and most importantly ordered delicious snacks, drinks, and food {% emoji wink %}.
+They organized travel tickets and hotels rooms for the colleagues from Barcelona, New York, and Jena, checked with our CTO upon final topics and the time schedule, prepared meeting rooms for the teams, and most importantly ordered delicious snacks, drinks, and food 😉.

 ## And then off we go